eben619/BWC/README.md

 * <a href="http://alfajores.celoscan.io" rel="noreferrer">Celo's Alfajores Testnet Explorer</a>
 * <a href="http://faucet.celo.org/alfajores" rel="noreferrer">Funding Your Wallet With Testnet Tokens</a>

-A DApp is composed of at least:
-* Smart contracts on a blockchain
-* A web frontend user interface

 <details>
   <summary>🌐 Common Terms Used In Web3.</summary><br>